Frequently Asked Questions

 Top What do I need to do to post a vacant position?

 A Personnel Requisition form needs to be completed with the appropriate signatures.
-The form then goes to Human Resources and the position is posted for one week.
+The position is posted for a minimum of five days.